Maritime Passenger Rights during the COVID-19 Crisis

 Passenger Rights Complaint Form

 To ensure efficient consideration of complaints referred to the NTA, it is advisable to complete the online complaint form, attaching a copy of all correspondence between you and the operator.

-You should keep the originals of all correspondence forwarded.
+You should keep the originals of all correspondences you send and receive.